What Is Landlord Insurance?

 A bond is not enough to cover most tenant related incidents.
 Even if you have the best tenants renting your property, unexpected problems can still arise.
 Having landlord insurance in place will cover you for some of the common risks associated with renting and the resultant financial loss.

-Phoenix Insurance brokers will find you the best landlord insurance policy to suit your situation.
+Phoenix Insurance Brokers Pty Ltd will find you the best landlord insurance policy to suit your situation.

 An Example of Why You Need A Good Landlord Insurance Policy

 An owner rented out her property for $250 per week.
 A tenant moved in and paid an initial 2 weeks rent but did not pay any rent thereafter.
 After the appropriate notices were issued – which took a few weeks to put in place – the tenant left the property.
 A court application was made to recover costs and a hearing date was set down, but this couldn’t occur for a few weeks.

 By the time the court hearing came around, the tenant was approximately $3000 in arrears.
 The court and bailiff costs plus the cost to change the locks at the property (as the tenant refused to hand over keys) came to $1075.
 Repairs and cleaning following the final inspection cost a further $700.
 The costs totalled $4775.
 Even after taking into account the bond of $1000, the owner was still out of pocket to the tune of $3775.